emarron/script_dumpster/README.md

 This is where I put all my scriplets.

-* DDS uses imagemagick and Nvidia Texture Tools Exporter.
+* DDS Compression uses imagemagick, Bash for Windows (Windows Subsystem for linux), and Nvidia Texture Tools Exporter.
 * File Handling using python and dupeguru.
 * ImageMagick uses imagemagick.
 * Image Prep uses python and pillow library.